 Do or Die

-Outfielder charges a ground ball that has gotten through the infield and throws on the run to home plate.
-Use a one-hop bounce throw at first, full-air throw once the player can hold form on the run.
+Outfielder charges a ground ball that has gotten through the infield and throws on the run to home plate, using a one-hop bounce throw at first and a full-air throw once the player can hold form on the run.
 Builds the desperation throw that decides a tying or go-ahead run from second base on a single.
 A 12U-and-up drill.

 Pop Fly Communication

-Three players (a corner outfielder, the center fielder, and the middle infielder closest to the gap) stand in their positions.
-Coach hits a pop fly between them.
-Players call "mine" or "yours" loudly while the ball is in the air.
-Builds the verbal habit that prevents collisions on shallow pop flies, which is one of the most common ways teams give up free runs at the youth and high school level.
+Three players (a corner outfielder, the center fielder, and the middle infielder closest to the gap) stand in their positions; the coach hits a pop fly between them and players call "mine" or "yours" loudly while the ball is in the air.
+Builds the verbal habit that prevents collisions on shallow pop flies, one of the most common ways teams give up free runs at the youth and high school level.

 Throwing and Catching Drills

 Throwing is what most coaches under-drill the most.
 Throwing problems show up in tiny ways: a half-second arm-drag from short to first, an off-balance crow hop from the outfield, a catcher whose pop-time sits at 2.4 seconds when the recruit cutoff is 2.0.
-The drills below build mechanics first, distance second, and accuracy under pressure last, with two catcher-specific drills at the end.
+The drills below build mechanics first, distance second, and accuracy under pressure last, with two catcher-specific drills included.
+For a catcher-specific deep dive, see our baseball catching drills library, which builds receiving, blocking, and pop-time across 15 drills.

 Wrist Flips